nodesign/weioDoc/examples.md

 #### code: tone_JS

 In the program below the visible page content, the body, contains only a paragraph with id **"phrase"**.
-This paragraph will be used to display current frequency and call **hertzs()** function by cliking :
+This paragraph will be used to display current frequency and call **hertzs()** function by cliking:

 ``` html
 <p id="phrase" onclick="hertzs()"></p>
 ```

-First you need to define what to do when page is loaded and websocket opened with this command :
+First you need to define what to do when page is loaded and websocket opened with this command:

 ``` javascript
 function onWeioReady() { ... }
 ```

 In this example you need to call the main function to initialise displayed phrase.
-This fucntion update displayed phrase and set the **hertz** variable to play tones :
+This fucntion update displayed phrase and set the **hertz** variable to play tones:

 ``` javascript
 hertzs();
 ```

-Then you need to create **hertz** variable and set initial frequency to play, in this case 0Hz :
+Then you need to create **hertz** variable and set initial frequency to play, in this case 0Hz:

 ``` javascript
 var hertz = 0;
 ```

-In the main function displayed text and played tone are updated with this commands :
+In the main function displayed text and played tone are updated with this commands:

 ``` javascript
 $("#phrase").html("FREQUENCY FOR TONE FUNCTION = "+ hertz);
 tone(23, hertz);
 ```

-Finally you need to increment **hertz** variable and reset at 18000 :
+Finally you need to increment **hertz** variable and reset at 18000:

 ``` javascript
 hertz = hertz+50;